ab3adel/arch/src/fonts/Bitter/README.txt

-Oswald Variable Font
+Bitter Variable Font
 ====================

-This download contains Oswald as both a variable font and static fonts.
+This download contains Bitter as both variable fonts and static fonts.

-Oswald is a variable font with this axis: wght
+Bitter is a variable font with this axis: wght

-This means all the styles are contained in a single file:
+This means all the styles are contained in these files:
-  Oswald/Oswald-VariableFont_wght.ttf
+  Bitter-VariableFont_wght.ttf
+  Bitter-Italic-VariableFont_wght.ttf

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for Oswald:
+Not all apps support variable fonts, and in those cases you can use the static font files for Bitter: static/Bitter-Thin.ttf static/Bitter-ExtraLight.ttf static/Bitter-Light.ttf static/Bitter-Regular.ttf static/Bitter-Medium.ttf static/Bitter-SemiBold.ttf static/Bitter-Bold.ttf static/Bitter-ExtraBold.ttf static/Bitter-Black.ttf static/Bitter-ThinItalic.ttf static/Bitter-ExtraLightItalic.ttf static/Bitter-LightItalic.ttf static/Bitter-Italic.ttf static/Bitter-MediumItalic.ttf static/Bitter-SemiBoldItalic.ttf static/Bitter-BoldItalic.ttf static/Bitter-ExtraBoldItalic.ttf
-  Oswald/static/Oswald-ExtraLight.ttf
-  Oswald/static/Oswald-Light.ttf
-  Oswald/static/Oswald-Regular.ttf
-  Oswald/static/Oswald-Medium.ttf
-  Oswald/static/Oswald-SemiBold.ttf
-  Oswald/static/Oswald-Bold.ttf
+  static/Bitter-BlackItalic.ttf

 Get started
 -----------